 The VMM maintains configuration data for every VM on the system.
 This configuration data, whether of Service or Guest VMs, must be protected.
 The mechanisms used to establish, modify and verify configuration data are part of the platform management functions and must be protected as such.
 The proper internal configuration of Service VMs that provide critical security functions can also greatly impact platform security.
 These configurations must also be protected.
 Internal configuration of Guest VMs should not impact overall platform security.
 The overall goal is to ensure that the VMM, including the environments internal to Service VMs, is properly configured and that all Guest VM configurations are maintained consistent with the system security policy throughout their lifecycle.

-Server virtualization platforms are usually managed remotely.
-An administrator must, for example, remotely update virtualization software, start and shut down VMs, and manage virtualized network connections.
-The console could be run on a separate machine or it could itself run in a VM.
-In most cases, an administrator must communicate with a privileged management agent over a network.
+Virtualization Systems are often managed remotely.
+For example, an administrator can remotely update virtualization software, start and shut down VMs, and manage virtualized network connections.
+If a console is required, it could be run on a separate machine or it could itself run in a VM.
+When performing remote management, an administrator must communicate with a privileged management agent over a network.
 Communications with the management infrastructure must be protected from Guest VMs and operational networks.

 [O.MANAGEMENT_ACCESS]

-Manageable Enterprise Network
+Patched Software

-Virtualization Systems can host VMs that are part of one or more larger physical networks.
-The Virtualization System itself is part of the network infrastructure and must be managed as such.
-This means it must be updated and patched as a normal part of enterprise network operations in order to prevent potential compromise of the VMM and all the networks and VMs that it hosts.
-The VS must support standards and protocols that help enhance manageability of the VS as an IT product.
+The Virtualization System must be updated and patched when needed in order to prevent the potential compromise of the VMM, as well as the networks and VMs that it hosts.
+Identifying and applying needed updates must be a normal part of the operating procedure to ensure that patches are applied in a timely and thorough manner.
+In order to facilitate this, the VS must support standards and protocols that help enhance the manageability of the VS as an IT product, enabling it to be integrated as part of a manageable network [e.g. reporting current patch level and patchability].

-[O.MANAGEABLE_NETWORK]
+[O.PATCHED_SOFTWARE]

 Entropy for VMs

 In order to function as members of operational networks, VMs must be able to communicate securely with other network entities—whether virtual or physical.
-They must therefore have access to sources of entropy sufficient for them to communicate securely.
+They must therefore have access to sources of good entropy for them to communicate securely.

 [O.VM_ENTROPY]